tionis/patchwork/README.md

 Patchwork is simple communication backend to distribute data mainly meant for scripts and small applications.
 It's design is based [patchbay.pub's](https://patchbay.pub) with the addition of an authentication layer based on private ssh/webcrypto keys.
+This service can then be used to power use cases like static file hosting, file sharing, cross-platform notifications, webhooks handling (including the maybe simplest CI setup using traditional git forges), smart home routing, IoT Reporting, job queues, chat systems, bots....
+All without bothering with writing a proper server hosting setup.
+For many use case curl and bash are enough.

 ## Usage

-The service provides a nearly unlimited amount of virtual channels represented by a path and a namespace.
+Patchwork provides a nearly unlimited amount of virtual channels represented by a path and a namespace.
 Data POSTed to a channel can be received by clients doing GET requests, the exact behaviour depends on the type (specified with the `type` query parameter).
 The available types are: